Roofing Installation – Where to Start and What to Consider

 1. The Roof’s Age

-For instance, shingled roofs usually last 20 years, but metal roofs last much longer, sometimes up to 50 years.
+For instance, asphalt shingles usually last around 20 years, but a metal roof can last much longer, sometimes up to 50 years.

 2. Water Damage